 Picturesque Suffolk boasts 50 miles of glorious coastline as well as a variety of quaint villages, medieval towns and gently undulating rural lands.

 The name of this idyllic region refers to the rolling hills or 'wolds' that typify the area.
 Here, you can experience breath-taking countryside dotted with patchwork fields, honey-hued villages, thatched-roof cottages and atmospheric market towns.

 Sparkling ribbons of glacial lakes, craggy mountains and lush valleys make this region of England an enchanting place to visit at any time of year.
 Stay at Lindeth Howe Country House Hotel with its unparalleled views of Lake Windermere and famous fine dining restaurant - just the reward after a long day in the Great Outdoors.

 Cornwall plays host to sandy beaches and seaside views that, on a sunny day, shimmer with all the colours of the Mediterranean.
-The north coast is peppered with magnificent, plunging cliffs whilst the south, dubbed the Cornish Riviera, is home to sophisticated harbour villages, ideal for a coastal stay in a self-catered cottage.
+The north coast is peppered with magnificent, plunging cliffs whilst the south, dubbed the Cornish Riviera, is home to sophisticated harbour villages.

 The bright lights of England's capital promise world-class shopping opportunities, vibrant street markets and iconic historical sites such as the infamous Tower of London.

 With a world-famous arts festival and attractive medieval facade, Edinburgh is the gem in Scotland's crown.
 Indulge your cultural side with a visit to one of the city's galleries or theatres and explore the hidden side of the city in the historic underground tunnels that spiderweb below the cobbled streets.